Skip to main content

 What TBI means (simplified)

-A traumatic brain injury (TBI) happens when a hit or jolt hurts the brain.
-Signs can be brief confusion or long-term memory, mood, or balance problems.
-Care teams use scans, rest plans, drugs, and rehab.
+A traumatic brain injury (TBI) happens when a hit, fall, blast, or jolt damages the brain.
+Signs range from brief confusion after a sports concussion to lasting memory, mood, sleep, or balance problems after a severe injury.
+Care teams use exams, imaging when needed, rest plans, medication, and rehab.
 Only licensed clinicians should direct that care.

 How biomagnetism is discussed in training